mahabhu/CSE471_assignment/blog.md

 ## Endnotes

-The paper centered around the
-proof of one theorem, but it was a long and complex proof.
+The paper is centered around the proof of one theorem, but it was a long and complex proof.
 We thought just presenting the outline of the proof and skipping all the mathematical details wouldn't do justice to the elegance of the proof.
 So, we decided to